EasyMapper/Productivity

 The PDF format internally has no structure to the text, only pages and characters, and this site does a really admirable job of being able to recognize titles and tables.

-Texts may have a structure that is not very suitable for a mind map, and automatic generation may not meet, at least not enough.
-In particular, a mind map may have leaner texts, and the original texts must be adjusted.
+Texts may have a structure that is not very suitable for a mind map, and automatic generation may not meet the needs, at least not sufficiently.
+In particular, a mind map may require more concise texts, and the original texts need to be adjusted.

 One option I have is to go through the text by setting up a scheme.
 For example, an earlier version of this article focused on automatic generation of mind maps and started like this: